Skip to main content

 Senior Lecturer in Forensic Psychology & Course Leader BSc in Forensic Psychology

-Currently Lead Supervisor for two PhD projects:
+Lead Supervisor for three PhD projects:

-1. Buffering/Protective Factors for young people at risk of conduct disorder(s)-fully funded scholarship student
+1. Buffering/Protective Factors for young people at risk of conduct disorder(s)-Fully funded scholarship student

-2. Eating disorders, attitudes and stigma
+2. Eating disorders, attitudes and literacy amongst adolescents and siblings' experiences

 El-Asam, Aiman, Katz, Adrienne, Street, Cathy, Nazar, Nijina M. and Livanou, Maria (2021) Children’s services for the digital age : a qualitative study into current procedures and online risks among service users.
 Children and Youth Services Review, 122, p.
 105872.
 ISSN (print) 0190-7409